 Season 1 Heroes of Reach Battle Pass unlocks

-Halo Infinite has its own Battle Pass system like a lot of modern live-service multiplayer games.
-You’ll need to level them up to earn cosmetic rewards such as armor, emblems, and coatings.
+Halo Infinite has its own Battle Pass system like a lot of modern, live-service multiplayer games.
+You’ll need to level up your passes to earn cosmetic rewards such as armor, emblems, and coatings.
 Here’s everything you can get for the inaugural Season 1 Halo Infinite battle pass which is themed around Halo Reach and Noble Team.
 Remember, Battle Passes are permanent in Halo Infinite, so there’s no deadline to reach level 100 on any pass.

 How to level up the Battle Pass quickly